sei-protocol/sei-js/README.md

 The `EXAMPLES.md` file contains examples of how to use the classes and methods in this library to perform interactions with the chain.

-You can also refer to the [typedocs](https://sei-protocol.github.io/sei-js/) for reference on the contents of the @sei-js/core and @sei-js/react library.
+You can also refer to the [typedocs](https://sei-protocol.github.io/sei-js/) for reference on the contents of the @sei-js/core and @sei-js/react library and more examples.

 ### Examples